zabertech/python-izaber-wamp-zerp/docs/type_generation.md

 ## Quick Start

-After installing the library and configuring your `izaber.yaml` file, run the following command in your terminal:
+After installing the library and configuring your WAMP connection, execute the following command in your terminal:

 ```bash
 python3 -m izaber_wamp_zerp generate-types